ClaudioMerola/HFServerEventsV2/README.md

 -	Install ElasticSearch
 -	Install Kibana*
 -	Install WinLogBeat
--	Configure the Domain Controller to Forward Events
+-	Configure the Domain Controller to Forward Events**

 * *Kibana does not create the Windows Service by default.
 The script does that and sets the service as depended of ElasticSearch

 <br/>

-Even that WinLogBeat comes with default Dashboards in Kibana (and are enough to consult and beautifully manage the events).
-I’m creating new custom Dashboard to complement the solution as a whole.
+** *Even the script will try to configure the Event Forward Subscription on each Domain Controller.
+I advise to configure a GPO to set the Event Forward (a template GPO is available in the GPO folder is this repository)

 <br/><br/>